 C.33.1 Applicability to language

 At times, it is useful to interface a C program with routines written in other languages.
 Other languages may have different data types, storage orders or parameter passing semantics.
 These differences in interfacing with other languages can lead to unexpected interpretations or manipulations of data.
+[This, and related material, should be moved to the expected new vulnerability description dealing with interlanguage calling.]

 C only passes parameters by value.
 That is, the receiving function will get the value of the parameter.
 Call by reference can be achieved by passing a reference as a value.
 Interfacing with another language, such as Fortran, that uses call by reference can yield some surprising results.
 Therefore, the addresses of the arguments must be passed when calling a Fortran subroutine from C. There are many other major and minor issues in interfacing to other languages all of which can lead to unexpected results and even potential vulnerabilities.
 For example, arrays in C are stored in row major order (last index varies fastest) whereas Fortran stores arrays in column major order (first index varies fastest).
 Other issues are minor annoyances, such as the inability of C to be able to pass a constant as a parameter to a Fortran subroutine since there isn’t an address to pass (that is, &7) to satisfy the call by reference expectation.

+[The description doesn’t address the issues, including aliasing, described in the main document.]

 C.33.2 Guidance to language users